 Passing Ownership to a Family Member

-Many family-owned businesses might wish to have their kids take over when they’re gone.
+Many family-owned businesses might wish to have their children take over when they’re gone.
 Although over 70% of family businesses intend to leave a legacy for their children, nearly half have no existing succession plan.
 Naming the relative you choose to be your successor early on could prevent family disputes over who takes ownership and prevents your business from being vulnerable to North Carolina’s intestate succession laws.

-Depending on the size of your business, it might be beneficial for you to place your business assets into a trust to ensure they stay out of probate and go into the hands of your designated beneficiaries.
+Depending on the size of your business, it might be beneficial for you to place your business assets into a North Carolina trust to ensure they stay out of probate and go into the hands of your designated beneficiaries.

 This is by no means a way to punish your existing children, but it does allow you to do proper tax planning for your heirs by helping them avoid a second round of staggering estate taxes.